tobyzerner/vue-global-attrs/README.md

 # vue-global-attrs

-> Apply attributes to the the document element from a component.
+> Declaratively apply attributes to the the document element.

 Inspired by [vue-global-events](https://github.com/shentao/vue-global-events).